 I have visited Jersey Zoo twice now, just recently and the previous time 20 years ago.
 If I lived in Jersey I would enjoy regular visits without doubt as it really is a pleasant place to visit not just to see the animals but also the trees and plants too.
 The restaurant can provide you with a very good lunch making the day even better!

 I know that a lot of people are opposed to zoos in general and I too would rather have animals living where they should in their own natural environment.
-However, we have to face the facts that many animals are now seriously in danger of becoming extinct due to habitat destruction, pollution, and hunting.
+However, we have to face the fact that many animals are now seriously in danger of becoming extinct due to habitat destruction, pollution, and hunting.
 The Durrell Wildlife Trust is doing sterling work to protect animals and for this, they should be applauded and supported.

 If you should have the opportunity to visit Jersey then do schedule a day to go to Jersey Zoo and you will certainly enjoy it and learn something new.